 Entire Agreement Clause Guide for Contract Management

 Every contract ends with a flurry of standard clauses few people read closely, yet one of them—the entire agreement clause—can make or break a legal dispute.
 This short provision decides whether earlier promises and negotiations carry legal weight or vanish once the ink dries.
 In this article, you’ll learn what the clause means, why it exists, and how it determines which statements truly form part of your deal.
-We’ll also explore how modern contract management tools help ensure boilerplate clauses like this don’t quietly rewrite the bargain.
+We’ll also explore how the Contract Management module helps ensure boilerplate clauses like this don’t quietly rewrite the bargain.

 Understanding the Entire Agreement Clause